AugmentedAJ/Long-Context-Code-Bench/README.md

 - **Leaderboard**: Agents ranked by **Win Rate** (primary metric)
 - **Metric Comparison**: Visual chart comparing all metrics across agents
 - **PR Details**: Click any PR to see side-by-side agent comparisons with:
-  - Summary and rationale from the LLM judge
+  - Summary and rationale from the judge
   - Agent diff vs human diff
   - Complete agent execution logs